siavcom/web-ones-technology/README.md

 - Frontend .
 Programed in Vue/Nuxt and  web-ones-technology framework.
    This frontEnd  is based on VFP (Visual Fox Pro) functions and instructions.
+   It's have :
+   - SQL database maintenance dictionary, you can add tables with fields, index, and SQL views for manipulating data access.
+See the SqlDictionary page where you can add tables with fields, index, and SQL views for manipulating data access.
+  - Menu maintenance page.

-- Backend with Node express and VFPnode project https://github.com/siavcom/VFP-NODE
+- Backend with Node express and VFPnode project https://github.com/siavcom/VFP-NODE.
+This backend is a server that provides a web service to the front-end of the framework.

 - SQL Database .
-Programed in Postgres or MSSQL.
+Programed in Postgres or MSSQL (12 or newer).

 # It uses:
 - Vue 3 with SFC
 - Nuxt 3
 - Native HTML components
-- SQL Database Postgres (12 or newer) or MSSQL (17 or newer)
+- TypeScript (class-based)

 # Objective:

 - Make a simple program in TypeScript (class-based), without knowledge of web programming (HTML, CSS, VUE).

-It's based on using a main form (like ThisForm in VFP) made only in TypeScript, where each form has its own visual html components (editBox, comboBox, checkBox, grid, modalContainer, etc.) and its own methods (click(), when, valid(), etc.), forming a component tree.
+It's based in using a main form (like ThisForm in VFP) made only in TypeScript, where each form has its own visual html components (editBox, comboBox, checkBox, grid, modalContainer, etc.) and its own methods (click(), when, valid(), etc.), forming a component tree.

                     this.Form
                  /     |      \